-This chapter describe the various methods for installing Network UPS Tools.
+This chapter describes the various methods for installing Network UPS Tools.

 Whenever it is possible, prefer installing from packages.
 Packagers have done an excellent and hard work at improving NUT integration into their system.
+On the other hand, distributions and appliances tend to package "official releases" of projects such as NUT, and so do not deliver latest and greatest fixes, new drivers, bugs and other features.